ShouvikSQA/Calculator_App_Automation/README.md

 # Calculator App Automation With Appium
 ## Project Summary
 In this project i have automated the Google Calculator APK  using Selenium, TestNG, and Appium in IntelliJ IDEA, with testing conducted on the Android Studio emulator.
-I have generated the Allure Report for test visualization of the test suite.
+I have generated the Allure Report for test visualization of the test suites.

 ## Technology Used: